-- 1. $L \in C$ - 2.
-For every $L' \in C$ the language L' W-reduces to L.
+1. $L \in C$

+2. For every $L' \in C$ the language L' W-reduces to L.

-A language is called compression-hard for class C if requirement 2 holds (requirement 1 may or may not hold).
+A language is called compression-hard for class C if only requirement 2 holds.

-The relevance of compression-complete problems is stated in the following simple claim.
+The relevance of compression-complete problem is stated in the following simple claim.

-Claim 2.12 Let L be compression-complete for class C, then given a compression algorithm for L, one can obtain a compression algorithm for any $L' \in C$ .
+Claim 2.12 Let L be compression-complete for class C, then given a compression algorithm for L, one can obtain a compression algorithm for any $L' \in C$.